fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/spending_explorer.md

 **type** - `required` - a string that contains the type of spending to explore on.
 It must be one of these values: *budget_function*, *budget_subfunction*, *federal_account*, *program_activity*, *object_class*, *recipients*, *awards*, *agency*

-**filters** - `optional` - string index values to filter explorers on.
+**filters** - `optional` - an object with the following key-value pairs that indicate what subset of results will be displayed.
+All values should be strings.
 The *quarter* field is cumulative and quarters are only available 45 days after their close.
 Also quarter data is not available before FY 2017 Q2.
   `filter options` - *budget_function*, *budget_subfunction*, *federal_account*, *program_activity*, *object_class*, *recipient*, *award*, *agency*, *fy*, *quarter*